The Emergence of the Big Bang Theory

 Hawking and Ellis: Extending Singularity Theorems to the Origin of the Universe

 During his PhD research, Stephen Hawking came across the work of physicist Roger Penrose, who was investigating the physics of black holes.
 Black holes are regions in space where matter is so densely concentrated that even light cannot escape the gravitational pull.
 Thus, the name “black hole.”
-Penrose’s theorem showed that when a big enough dying star collapses under its own gravity, it can form a black hole with a singularity at its core, a point where matter is infinitely dense, and the known laws of physics break down.
+Penrose’s theorem showed that when a big enough dying star collapses under its own gravity, it can form a black hole with a singularity at its core, a point where the known laws of physics break down.
 Penrose’s work proved these singularities aren’t just sci-fi stuff.
 Theoretically, they can happen.

 “If we extrapolate this prediction to its extreme, we reach a point when all distances in the universe have shrunk to zero.
 An initial cosmological singularity, therefore, forms a past temporal extremity to the universe.
 We cannot continue physical reasoning, or even the concept of spacetime, through such an extremity.
 For this reason, most cosmologists think of the initial singularity as the beginning of the universe.
 In this view, the Big Bang represents the creation event; the creation not only of all the matter and energy in the universe, but also of spacetime itself.”[vii]